It should come as no surprise to most educators that family involvement in K-12 schooling has been shown to increase student performance.

 Now that nearly everybody owns a smartphone, using it for school communication comes in really handy.
 Easy to use even while on the go, they seem to be on the rise where school-home communication is concerned.
 Whatsapp groups especially.

 Another paperless channel preferred by families is the parent portal.
 Pretty much like blogging, parents need to be educated to use it in order to maximize the exchange of classroom info.
 During enrollment, you might use the portal to offer comprehensive info on how they can get in touch with the school administration or join an advisory committee.
 It’s also a great medium to share personalized information about resources that would help children with emerging talents in specific areas develop.

 7. Classroom management platforms

-Digital tools like classroom management software have gained a lot of popularity in the last few years.
-They provide a personalized learning experience and a seamless flow of information between school administration, educators and parents.
+Digital tools like data management platforms or classroom management software have gained a lot of popularity in the last few years.
+They provide a personalized learning experience and a seamless flow of information between school administration, educators, and parents.

 8. Face-to-face meetings

 …if all else fails, just ask them.